 I believe that a good parent-teacher relationship is necessary for maximum school success.
 Throughout the year I will communicate with you through notes, telephone calls, report cards, parent/teacher conferences, and email.
 I encourage you to contact me with any questions you many have.
 Sending your child to a new school can be very overwhelming at times, especially if this is your first child attending Noecker.
 Please do not hesitate to reach me no matter how silly you think the matter may be.
-You may contact me by phone (973-226-7644 ext.342 ) or by sending a note with your child.
-If you have access to e-mail and that is the most convenient and fastest way for you to reach me, my school e-mail address is: email@example.com
+You may contact me by sending a note with your child or by e-mail.
+This is the most convenient and fastest way for you to reach me, my school e-mail address is: email@example.com

 You were sent a list of supplies in your summer letters.
 Some of you took advantage of the HSA’s supply kits.
 If you did not take part in that fundraiser, you chose to get the listed items on your own.
 Please make sure you have those supplies in ASAP.